Should you follow a tariqa?

 Al-Arif Al-Sha’rani (d.
 973 AH): In the introduction to the Tabaqat: the consensus of the scholars of Tasawwuf is that it is not suitable for leadership in the path of Allah Almighty except for those who delve into the knowledge of shariah.

-Some shuyukh ask their students to confess their sins to them.
+In other tariqas, some shuyukh ask their students to confess their sins to them.
 This is not from the Quran or sunnah.
 Your sins are between you and Allah.
 You have been commanded to veil your sins, and telling them all to someone regularly is giving them power over you as well as the means to control or blackmail you.

 If anyone encourages you directly or indirectly to make financial contributions to the shaykh, you must be careful that you are not being exploited.